ManonGeerts/scripts-internship/README.md

 ### calculate.VAR.SNPS.sh
 bash script used for SNP filtering
 ### VCFplay.R
-R script uses for analyzing of SNP and SNP variation distribution
+R script used for analysis of SNP and SNP variation distribution

 ### maxi.vcf.pbs
 bash script used for mapping and SNP calling of maxicircles